makersacademy/rps-challenge/README.md

 3. Type 'bundle install' to download the external libraries (gems) you will need to run this application.

+4. Type 'rspec --init' to set up your test components.

-4. Type 'rspec' in order to run the unit and feature tests.
+5. Type 'rspec' in order to run the unit and feature tests.

-5. Type 'rackup' in order to start the server.
+6. Type 'rackup' in order to start the server.
 The output will tell you which port to use for the next step.

-6. In your browser, type 'localhost: ' followed by whatever port number the server has specified.
+7. In your browser, type 'localhost: ' followed by whatever port number the server has specified.

-7. Play!
+8. Play!

 ## Styling